(Home >> Security Center >> Apache mod_userdir Tweak)

 Betty and Charles can browse their sites with the following URLs:

-If a shared SSL certificate exists for a virtual host on a shared IP address, you can share that SSL certificate with users on the same IP address.
-This allows users to access their sites securely without a browser warning.
+If a shared SSL certificate is installed for a virtual host on a shared IP address, you can share that SSL certificate with users on the same IP address.
+This allows them to access their sites securely without a browser warning.

 We strongly recommend that you restrict

-mod_userdir, then the server will not record their bandwidth usage correctly.
+mod_userdir, then their bandwidth usage will not be recorded correctly.
 This can also potentially allow for one user to use the bandwidth of another.

 When you disable